MLB-LED-Scoreboard/mlb-led-scoreboard/ledcoords/README.md

 If you have a 64x32 board, copy `w64h32.json.example` to a new file called `w64h32.json`, then edit the coordinates in that file as you see fit.
 Your customized coordinates will always take precedence.

 ## Fonts
 Any scoreboard element that prints text can accept a `"font_name"` attribute.
 Supported fonts need to be named with `<width>x<height>.bdf` and need to be placed in `Assets` to be found.
 You can find more fonts in the (matrix library fonts director)[https://github.com/hzeller/rpi-rgb-led-matrix/tree/master/fonts].
-Be careful with larger fonts as the have a pretty big impact on performance.

 ## Current Issues
 A couple of things are not completely implemented or have some implementation details you should understand.